We are SMFG India Home Finance Co. Ltd.

 When it comes to real estate, factors like proper maintenance and market research can help improve the residual value of the property.
 This can in turn positively influence the LTV ratio and lead to more favourable home loan terms, depending on other factors like your overall eligibility and market value of the property.

 If you have done your research and are ready to take the next step in the property purchase, consider SMFG Grihashakti.
 With affordable interest rates and loans of up to 90%* of the property’s value, we can help realise your dream of homeownership.
 Apply online or visit your nearest branch to know more.
-For a faster and smoother application process, it is advised to check the property documents required for home loan in advance.
+For a faster and smoother application process, it is advised to check the property documents required for a home loan in advance.

 Residual value is the estimated value of an asset, such as a property, at the end of its lease term or useful life.
 In the context of home loans, it can influence how much of the property's value the lender is willing to cover with the loan, affecting the Loan-to-Value (LTV) ratio.
 A higher residual value indicates that the property is expected to retain more of its original value over time.
 This reduces the risk for the lender and can potentially lead to favourable loan terms.